rafeemusabbir/OptimalControl/README.md

 # Optimal Control
-This project outlines a short seminar discussion on basic numerical methods optimal control.
+This repository outlines a short seminar discussion on basic numerical methods optimal control.
 Following questions are discussed in the seminar.

 1. How to form an optimal control problem?
 2. How to solve a particular type of optimal control problem?